Immigration hawks say Biden’s CBP pick has ‘downright dangerous’ record opposing enforcement moves

 AS LEGAL TRAVELERS ACROSS US-MEXICO BORDER FACE VACCINE MANDATE, ILLEGAL IMMIGRANTS DO NOT

-His support of sanctuary city policies would continue into the Trump administration, which sought to crack down on those policies by withholding grants -- Tucson, Arizona, is not strictly a sanctuary city, but Magnus said it "take[s] pride in being welcoming to immigrants."
+His defense of sanctuary city policies would continue into the Trump administration, which sought to crack down on those policies by withholding grants -- Tucson, Arizona, is not strictly a sanctuary city, but Magnus said it "take[s] pride in being welcoming to immigrants."

 "As the police chief here, I’m deeply troubled by the Trump administration’s campaign against 'sanctuary cities,' which refuse to turn over undocumented immigrants to federal authorities," Magnus wrote in a 2017 New York Times op-ed, in which he criticized the administration's "anti-immigrant rhetoric" and "reckless policies."